AmenGemechu/Portofolio2/README.md

 * JavaScript

 # Features

-   The RPS+ Logo and Heading
-    Featured at the top of the page, the RPS+ logo and heading is easy to see for the user.
-Upon viewing the page, the user will be able to see the name of the game.
+The RPS+ Logo featured at the top of the page will make it easy for the user to be able tell what the site is about right away.

  # The Game Area
    This section will allow the user to select an icon and start the game.
-The user will be able to easily see icons for rock, paper, scissors, lizard and spock.
+The user will be able to easily see icons for rock, paper, scissors, lizard and spock, along with a text telling them what to do to start the game.

 # Contest Area

   The contest area is where the user will be able to continue to play the game by clicking the "Play Again" butten.

 # score
   The user will be able to see their score and a text display will make it known to the user if they won/lost or if it is a a tie.

 ## Rules

+Rules of the game are displayed at the bottom of the page with a clear contrat white background and black text.

-The rules of Rock-paper-scissors-lizard-Spock are:
+Rock-paper-scissors-lizard-Spock are:
 * Scissors cut paper
 * Paper covers rock
 * Rock crushes lizard